cyrusimap/cyrus-sasl/docsrc/sasl/developer/plugprog.rst

 * For mechanisms
   which never send last (e.g. PLAIN), \*serverout must be set to NULL.
 * For
-  mechanisms which always send last (e.g. DIGEST-MD5), \*serverout must point to the success data.
+  mechanisms which always send last, \*serverout must point to the success data.
 * For mechanisms in which the server may or may not send last (e.g. SRP), \*serverout must be set accordingly.